Primarily, Leadpages is a mobile responsive, landing page generator – however, the software enables you to do a whole lot more, including:

 - thank you pages

 - pop up messages

 - and more.

-This website dedicates their team to giving you all the tools and information you need to capture leads, generate sales, and have one of the most powerful tools to do it with.
+This website dedicates its team to giving you all the tools and information you need to capture leads, generate sales, and have one of the most powerful tools to do it with.

 Their templates are designed by top-notch marketers and designers to make sure you are getting the most engaging and eye-catching templates available.
-You can customise these to then work for your business and fit your business’ theme.
+You can customize these to then work for your business and fit your business’s theme.